Panoramic Monitoring Receiver

 was heavily understaffed and had virtually no budget.

-Mrs. Neelie Smit-Kroes , visited the RCD's headquarters in Nederhorst
+visited the headquarters of the RCD in Nederhorst

 Den Berg (Netherlands) at the end of 1980 or the beginning of 1981, the

-managing director of the RCD, Daan Neuteboom, expressed his concern about
+managing director, Daan Neuteboom, expressed his concern about

-the lack of personnel and budget.
-When Mrs. Kroes asked him how many new
+When Mrs. Kroes unexpectedly asked him how many extra employees

-staff he needed, he stared at the ceeling for a moment and answered:
+he wanted, he stared at the ceeling for a moment and answered:

 "Fourty, Madam State Secretary".
-Although he probably didn't expect it,
+Although he probably wasn't expecting

 From then on, a seemingly endless line of new employees entered service.